Chanty

 Google Hangouts vs Skype platforms (0:1)

-While you can enjoy Skype on various platforms – iOS, Android, Mac, Windows, Linux as well as web, Hangouts isn’t available for a desktop use.
-Instead, you can open it in your browser or download mobile apps.
 I must say though Skype web version is quite limited compared to the desktop app.
-There’s another option to download the browser plugin both for Skype and Hangouts to have a quick access.
+There’s another option to download the browser plugin both for Skype and Google Meet (Chat) to have quick access.

 What caught me by a complete surprise is this – you can’t send or receive files other than images in Google Hangouts.
 The icon at the right bottom speaks for itself.